-All currently and arguably is just software and algorithms - in some cases inglorious search engines.
+Al currently and arguably is just software and algorithms displaying knowledge already in the domain - in some cases inglorious search engines.
 This is also the opinion of most of the purveyors of technology.
 We all need to watch very carefully and to constantly evaluate what is being served up to us as ingenuity and ensure it is not a complex trap.